top of page

 Banisteriopsis caapi & Chaliponga

-At New Life Ayahuasca, all of our medicine is sourced from Iquitos, Peru where it is made by Matthew's teacher, Don Ron Wheelock.
-Ron has been working in the Amazon for over 25 years and has a vast knowledge of jungle pharmacology and a reputation for making quality and powerful ayahuasca brew.
+At New Life Ayahuasca Costa Rica, all of our medicine is responsibly sourced from Iquitos, Peru where it is prepared by our teacher, Don Ron Wheelock.
+Ron has been working in the Amazon for nearly 30 years and like indigenous shaman have been doing for centuries, Don Ron prepares his ayahuasca by harvesting the ayahuasca vine and leaves of Chaliponga and then boiling them together for several days while praying and singing Icaros into the medicine.
+Ron has an impressive knowledge of jungle pharmacology and makes a powerful ayahuasca brew.

 Before participating in an ayahuasca ceremony or retreat it is important to find out information about the facility, the ceremony leader, and the origin of the ayahuasca brew served at the retreat.